duqcyxwd/Notes/Clojure.md

   at they seek by knowing what they do not seek"
   (= [true false true] (let [not-a-symbol? (complement symbol?)]
                   (map not-a-symbol? [:a 'b "c"])))

+### Arguments and rest of arguments
+    (defn doubler
+	    [f]
+	    (fn [& args]
+            (* 2 (apply f args))))
+            (def double-+ (doubler +))
+    (double-+ 1 2 3)

+## Notes
+REPL
+ * Remember switch to the REPL that you are working on.
+ * REPL port is storing in dot file.
+ * Function only need to load once.
+ * in vim lead wiht arrow will move bracket.
+Lead with w and bracket will add bracket
+ * check the source code if you don't understand the function, most of them are macro.
+ * Vim: Pradict will auto complete the bracket and keep it balance let paredit_mode = 0
+ * (in-ns 'cenx.eureka.pratice)

+Hard Question
+ * P73 Primitive logging system

+TODO
+   Configure map multiple select

+	C-f	Move forward a character
+	C-b	Move backward a character

+	M-f	Move forward a word
+	M-b	Move backward a word

+	C-n	Move to next line
+	C-p	Move to previous line

+	C-a	Move to beginning of line
+	C-e	Move to end of line

+	M-a	Move back to beginning of sentence
+	M-e	Move forward to end of sentence